| FAQ

 Nancy

-Henderson, LEED, AP founded
+Henderson, AIA, LEED, AP founded

 ArchEcology out of a passion for housing and sustainable design.
+She has

-She has over 13 years experience most of which has been focused on multi-family
+over 13 years experience most of which has been focused on multi-family

 and mixed use developments.
 While at GGLO she chaired the Sustainable